saman-taghavi/astro-package-template/README.md

 # Tips

-- this packageing assumes you have installed or need all the things in `dependencies` remove them if not needed later!
+- this assumes you have installed or need all the things in `dependencies` remove them if not needed later!